nikcleju/ESDM_Course/Projects/README.md

 The projects must be presented in the last week or during the exam session, before the exam.

-# General Instructions
+## General Instructions

-- During the last weeks, ask me and discuss any unclear requirement
+- Ask me and discuss any unclear requirement

 - If anything seems overly complicated, ask me, I may simplify the requirement.